Where I am coming From

-I have always been interested in the “bigger picture” having studied in, and also worked in the Private and Public Sectors within the Environmental Field.
-Having an understanding of the amount of work required to achieve global sustainability, I realised that a shift needed to come from each individual's attitude towards ourselves, others and our surroundings before this can truly become possible.
+I have always been interested in the bigger picture, having studied and worked in the Private and Public sectors within the environmental field.
+Having an idea of the amount of work that is required to achieve global sustainability, I realised that a shift is needed to come from each individual's attitudes towards ourselves, others and our surrounding before this can become possible.

-It was discovered in ancient times that yoga is a method of practice which brings out the best qualities within the individual, removing the false perception that we are all separate from others, and increasing the awareness of our interconnectedness.
-From personal experience of what yoga has done for me, I am continuing on my own yoga journey and I want to share my knowledge of yoga with my students.
+It was discovered in ancient times that yoga is a method of practice that brings out the best qualities in the individual, removing the false perception that we are all separate from others, and increasing our awareness of our interconnectedness.

-I started practising Iyengar yoga in Oxford in 2000.
-After moving to the Peterborough area in 2002 attending classes with British Wheel of Yoga (BWY) teachers.
+I started practising Iyengar yoga in Oxford in 2000, I noticed how good it felt physically straight away and over the next few months how I grew stronger in more subtle ways.
+I then moved to the Peterborough area in 2002, attending classes with British Wheel of Yoga (BWY) teachers.
 Other yoga teachers of influence in my yoga practice and teaching style are from the Krishnamachayra Healing & Yoga Foundation UK (KHYF) and Jivamukti Yoga methods.